jjentaa/manga-recommendation/README.md

 First, you have to pip install the necessary library.
 ```
 !pip install sentence-transformers==2.2.2
+!pip install torch==2.0.1
+!pip install bing-image-urls==0.1.5
 ```

-or you can create `requirements.txt` and use this command.
+or you can create `requirements.txt` and copy my `requirements.txt` in your file.\
+\
+Then run this command in terminal or command prompt.
 ```
 pip install -r requirements.txt
 ```